How to see the Lyrid meteor shower, the best chance to spot a fireball in months

-After a long break, meteor season is back with the annual peak of the Lyrid meteor shower this month.
+After a long break, meteor season is back this month with the annual peak of the Lyrid meteor shower.
 The first three months of most years represent a relative dry spell for night sky watchers as there's typically not much happening between the Quadrantid meteor shower in early January and the Lyrids.
 They signal a welcome return of the chance to venture out in the evening amid mild temperatures.

 The Lyrids are set to become active in 2021 around April 15, according to the American Meteor Society, and they will peak on the evening of April 21 into the early morning hours of April 22.
 If you can't get out that night or the weather doesn't cooperate where you are, one night before or after the peak is also expected to present a pretty good viewing opportunity as well.